GENERAL TERMS AND CONDITIONS

 2.3 Purchase orders shall require text/written form.
 Otherwise purchase orders are invalid.Orders by phone may only be carried out by authorized persons (purchasing staff).
 These shall be appointed by EIS.
 If the authorized persons are replaced, the Agent shall be informed accordingly in written form.
 The current version shall be the last written notification with the most recent date.

 2.4 Supply agreements shall come into being when the Agent confirms in writing the Principal’s purchase order or signs and returns the contract (or purchase order) sent.
+If supplier does not acknowledge within 2 working days the order can be deemed as accepted.
 Supply agreements and call-offs as well as their amendments and supplements require written form.

 2.5 If our purchase order or order is not confirmed, but carried out, a contract is also concluded.
 Our purchase conditions shall be considered as implicitly accepted.
 If our order is carried out, even if reference is made to the rejection of our purchasing conditions, the execution of the order shall be considered as acceptance of our purchasing conditions.